 - appointing and removing directors and secretaries

-- This number will remain unchanged for the life of your company.
-No other business will ever be issued with the same number, even if after your company is dissolved.
+Your company number will remain unchanged for entire time that your company exists.
+No other business will ever be issued with the same number, even after your company is dissolved.

 About Unique Taxpayer References (UTRs)

-- Printed on a letter that is delivered to your registered office address.
-The letter will also contain information about your tax obligations.
+HMRC will issue your company’s Unique Taxpayer Reference within a few days of company formation.
+It will be printed at the top of a letter that is delivered to your registered office address.
+This letter will also contain information about your tax obligations.
+Your UTR will:

-- You must provide your UTR in the following circumstances:
+You must provide your company UTR in the following circumstances:

 - informing HMRC if your business is dormant (inactive)

 - registering for Corporation Tax, VAT, and PAYE

 - paying Corporation Tax and VAT

 - you need to tell HMRC about a change to your business